Control is possible in 2026, but certainty isn’t

 Execution—not strategy—is the bottleneck.

-Despite these gaps, overall sentiment is positive: 78% feel more optimistic than six months ago, though 13% are more pessimistic, often reflecting localised funding or political pressures.
+Despite some gaps, overall sentiment is positive: 78% feel more optimistic than six months ago, with only 13% more pessimistic – often reflecting localised funding or political pressures.

-Local Government has deep experience in core financial control—but AI, investment appraisal and regulatory agility require new skills, new mindsets and faster iteration cycles than many authorities can support.
-Capacity constraints and legacy systems continue to shape confidence levels.
+Local government has deep experience in core financial control, but emerging demands around AI, investment appraisal and regulatory responsiveness will all require capabilities, mindsets and faster iteration cycles than many authorities can support.
+Capacity constraints and legacy systems limit confidence levels and pace.

-Critical capability gaps now sit in AI literacy and adoption, investment discipline and appraisal and regulatory agility and horizon‑scanning.
+The most critical capability gaps now sit in AI literacy and adoption, investment discipline and appraisal, regulatory agility and horizon‑scanning.

 Finance leaders expect to allocate more time and resources to forward-looking disciplines, but operational demands continue to stretch teams thin.